• Skip to primary navigation

 Notes

-*Hawaiian rolls are great options, or use brioche dinner rolls instead.
+*Hawaiian sweet rolls are great options, or use brioche dinner rolls instead.

 **I recommend using thinly sliced ribeye, top round, or sirloin.